Fabrics/Fiber Arts

 Phone: 734-525-3549

-I learned to sew at the age of 7.
+Lightweight Travel Totes offers 20 different styles of bags, purses and accessories, and over 900 fabrics.
+I learned to sew at the age of seven.
 Many years later I found some free upholstery samples and made a few bags – the story is on my website.
+I’ve been my own boss since age 23 when I quit my job after one year.
+I decided then that I would never work in an office again.

 Business: Such Pretty Colors